Frequently Asked Questions

 In GraphQL the client specifies the data to return, but not how to fetch it from storage.
 Sometimes, a query could lead to unintentional, excessive backend requests.
 The n+1 problem is a typical example of when this can happen in GraphQL.

 The n+1 problem is when multiple types of data are requested in one query, but where n requests are required instead of just one.
 This is typically encountered when data is nested, such as if you were requesting musicians and the names of their album titles.
 A list of musicians can be acquired in a single query, but to get their album titles requires at least one query per musician: one query to get n musicians, and n queries to get a list of albums for each musician.
 When n becomes sufficiently large, performance issues and failures can arise.
-This is easy to do in GraphQL because of how queries are built into the client.
+This is a common situation when using GraphQL because the client has full flexibility in building the queries.

-In this article, you'll take a closer look at the n+1 problem and what it looks like in GraphQL.
-You'll also get an overview of different methodologies and tools that you can use to avoid the problem and improve performance.
+In this article, we'll take a closer look at the n+1 problem and what it looks like in practice.
+We'll also get an overview of efficient techniques to avoid the problem and improve performance.

 GraphQL queries are made against a single endpoint.
-GraphQL runtimes like Apollo Server allow the backend to define a schema, which is a data model that indicates what data can be returned on each query.
-This allows the client to request some or all of the data, depending on what it needs.
+GraphQL servers like the Apollo Server allow the backend to define a GraphQL schema.
+The schema is a data model at the application layer that indicates how the client can query the database, just like a REST API contract.

 //Schema Definitions